Miss Virginia (film)

-Miss Virginia is an 2019 American drama film directed by R.J.
+Miss Virginia is a 2019 American drama film directed by R.J.
 Daniel Hanna and starring Uzo Aduba in a title role as a struggling inner-city mother who sacrifices everything to give her son a good education.
 Supporting cast include Matthew Modine, Niles Fitch, Amirah Vann, Adina Porter, Aunjanue Ellis, and Vanessa Williams.
 The film is based on a true story.

-The film released on October 18, 2019 by Vertical Entertainment.
-Miss Virginia received mixed reviews from critics, earning praise for Aduba's performance but criticism for muddling the politics of school vouchers.
+The film was released on October 18, 2019, by Vertical Entertainment.